Lande21/RolandeU.github.io/README.md

 Day 88 **Good things ahead!**
 - DAY: Wednesday, i woke up and went to class, skiped lunch , library to start hw and Einstein and work Had a productive day!
-I'm exhausted but also excited, i just yotta lock in until December 8th.
+I'm exhausted but also excited, i just

 can't wait for C24th, IT WAS 10/10 :)